frizatch/MaptimeScratch/MaptimeTutorials/EarthEngine/EarthEngineTutorial2020.md

 ### Printing to the Console

 You can print output directly in the console panel.
-Try pasting this in and check the console tab:
+Try pasting this in, hitting Run, then checking the console tab:

 ```
 print('Hello world!');